-At Temple Etz Chaim, we feel the important responsibility of providing our students with an excellent Jewish education.
-Our school’s critical role is to develop the knowledge, skills, and attitudes necessary for our students to function responsibly in the Jewish Community.
+At Temple Etz Chaim, we understand that we are responsible for providing our students with an excellent Jewish education.
+Our school’s critical role is to develop the knowledge, skills, and attitudes necessary for our students to be active and knowledgeable members of the Jewish Community.
 Religious education will help to enable future generations to live productive and meaningful lives as Americans and Jews.

 Our goals and curriculum are outlined here.
 Please read the entire page, you may jump to a specific topic of you interest: